 LTD Coverage Paid by an Employee

 Employees can purchase their own LTD insurance policy and pay for the premiums themselves.
 To determine whether benefits from a policy are taxable, the IRS will look at whether anyone paid taxes on the premiums.
-Often an employee pays these premiums with the post-tax earnings.
+Often an employee pays these premiums with after-tax income.
 In that case, the employee paid the taxes, and any benefits will not be taxable.

 The employee can also pay their premiums from untaxed sources.
 If they pay them with pre-tax earnings or other untaxed assets, the employee will have to pay taxes out of any benefits paid under the policy.
 Employees who do not want these benefits to be taxed should work with a tax professional to ensure that they pay the premiums with funds that the IRS considers “post-tax.”